kaeporagaebora/Dodonpachi-Daioujou-QoL-Codes-and-Documentation/README.md

 # Dodonpachi-Daioujou-QoL-Codes-and-Documentation
-Quality of life and cosmetic cheat codes for Daioujou Black Label, as well as an in-progress disassembly
+Quality of life and cosmetic codes for Daioujou Black Label, as well as an in-progress disassembly

 Codename: Red Label